hyperledger/bevel/docs/source/developer/fabric-ansible.md

 * Changing the permission of msp files
 * Copy the generate_crypto.sh file into the CA Tools
 * Generate crypto material for organization orderers
-* Copy the crypto config folder from the ca tools
+* Copy the crypto config folder from the CA tools
 * Copy the crypto material for orderer
 * Check Ambassador cred exists
 * Check if orderer ambassador secrets already created